 Psychology 101 aside, asking for advice is a hard request for most of us to resist.

 People also like to help other people, if it's not too difficult.
-Most gentleman still hold the door for ladies.
-(My grandfather -- a member of the Greatest Generation -- taught me this lesson when I was very young.)
-I still do it today for women (and men, in case you're about to ding me for not being progressive enough).
-It takes an extra second to hold the door.
-It's not that big a deal.
-But, it feels right.
+For example, most people hold the door for others.
+It takes an extra second to hold the door, but it's not that big a deal and it feels right.

 The same logic applies when asking for recommendations.
 If you or your company are in the market for a service, make it a habit to ask your prospects for recommendations.
 It's another excuse to connect with people, and helping you will make them feel good.